Khyrnf/Churn-prediction-in-banking/README.md

   * Avg_Utilization_Ratio and Total_Revolving_Bal (correlation: 0.62).
 It can be concluded that customers revolving balance will increase along with the high utilization of their card.
 * From the categorical variable we can see that 16.07% of the customers leave the bank and majority is female, the pattern of each feature is the same : majority graduate, married, income less than $40K and their card category is blue.
 * From the numerical variable the pattern is slightly different because the attrited customers tend to not use their card anymore.
+* But there is interesting part where male customer have higher credit limit than the female but the average utilization majority from the female customer.
+Maybe because majority of the customer were female so their utilization is higher.